Skip to main content

 11 a.m.-2 p.m., West Pine Mall

-Learn how to get involved in more than 200 cocurricular opportunities on campus, while building community with your fellow SLU students!
+Learn how to get involved in more than 200 co-curricular opportunities on campus, while building community with your fellow SLUdents!

 8-10 p.m., Simon Recreation Center

-Join your classmates for this one-of-a-kind Fall Welcome dance show!
+Join your fellow classmates for this one-of-a-kind Fall Welcome dance show.
 This event showcases SLU’s outstanding cultural dance teams.
 You won't want to miss the exciting Fall Welcome giveaway either.
+Join us for another great year of C U @ the Rec!

 Pride Reception